Colorado Bicycle Accident Attorney

 Do I have to wear a bicycle helmet in Colorado?

 No. There is currently no requirement that you wear a helmet while riding a bicycle in the state of Colorado.
 However, if a bicyclist is injured while not wearing a helmet and has a resulting head or brain injury, jurors may attribute some fault to the bicyclist.
 You should always wear a helmet when riding a bicycle.

 My bike accident was caused by a road condition.
-Do I have a case
+Do I have a case?

-You might still have a case, but it will depend on many factors such as whether the city or state had notice or should have known of the potentially dangerous condition.
+You might still have a case, but it will depend on many factors such as whether the city or state had noticed or should have known of the potentially dangerous condition.
 A bicycle accident attorney can help determine whether there is a case or not.
 Make sure to take pictures of the defective condition that caused your crash.
-This will help your lawyer with your case.
+This will help your bike accident lawyer with your case.

 I was injured because of a defect in my bicycle.
 Do I have a case?

 Yes.
 If you were injured because of a defective product or a defective component on your bicycle, you might have a products liability case against the manufacturer.
 This could be from a defective frame, an improper setup, a bad welding job, or metal failure.
 If you suspect a defective component or product caused your bicycle accident, it is very important to preserve the bicycle and all the parts.
 These will be important evidence in your legal case and your attorney will want to have the appropriate experts examine them without any alteration to their condition.

 Do I have a bicycle accident case if I was partially at fault?